Dark matter droplets

 A secondary effect on the CMB comes through changes to Silk damping of the CMB peaks, but the change turns out to be very minor, and the peak heights effectively fix the value of $\omega_m$.
 If we fix $\theta_H$ by the observations, then predicted value of the Hubble constant $h$ is larger in a model with droplet formation after the surface of last scattering, by $\delta\ln h\approx 2.5\,\delta\ln\epsilon_*$.

 The dark matter model has three parameters, the particle mass $m$, the coupling $g$ (or $\alpha$) and the droplet density $n_d$.
-In practice, we can replace $n_d$ by the redshift of droplet formation $z_d$.
+The CMB observations are fixed by the redshift of droplet formation $z_d$, and the combination $gn_d/mc^2$.
+This leaves a third free parameter that fixes the droplet size.
 One constraint on the parameters which we have not discussed so far is that the density variation $\delta\ln\epsilon$ must be small at matter-radiation equality.
 This because the energy density behaves like radiation when the $\chi^4$ term starts to dominate, and nucleosynthesis constraints kick in.
-Some illustrative parameters are given in table \ref{tab:values}.
+This limits the change in $h$ to a few percent.
+Some illustrative parameters are given in figure \ref{fig:paras}.

 {\it Conclusions} Although the results have been built around a fuzzy dark matter model with Coleman-Weinberg potential, some of the features are more general.
 Structure can grow at an exponential rate in dark matter with an attractive self-interaction, compared to the usual linear growth from gravitational forces.
 On the other hand, fuzzy dark matter with repulsive self-interactions increase the value of the Hubble constant $h$ predicted by the CMB.
 The Coleman-Weinberg models combine both, with a self-interaction that is repulsive at large redshift and attractive at low redshift.